cardi/auntietuna/README.md

 ## usage

-On a website you normally log in to, click on the shield icon and "Add to Good List".
+On a website you normally log in to, click on the AuntieTuna icon and "Add to Good List".

-The extension now checks, behind the scenes, if every visited webpage is phish or not.
-If it is, you'll be prevented from clicking through.
+The extension now checks, behind the scenes, if every webpage you visit is suspected to be phish.
+If it is, you'll receive an obvious alert.

 **NOTE**: Software is in ALPHA stage!
 There *might* be false positives and/or broken websites.
 Please send feedback to <calvin@isi.edu>.